OUR MOVE TO CO-EDUCATION

 We have many male teachers across the school, and male support staff too.

-Where are male boarders going to sleep?
+Where do male boarders sleep?

 All of our boarders are accommodated under the same roof, and both boys and girls are able to share the communal areas such as the kitchens, office and TV room, which we believe greatly enhances the feeling of being part of a family.
 Bedrooms remain in separate parts of the Boarding House, with an overnight alarm set each evening on the door separating boys' and girls' accommodation.
 Boys’ accommodation is off limits to girls at all times, and vice versa: girls’ accommodation is off limits to boys at all times.

-Are you going to be investing in the facilities?
+Are you investing in the facilities?

 Of course!
 Our mission is to deliver the very best educational experience and this will involve investment in facilities over time.